 2. Water your orchids more frequently

-In order to resolve this issue, you can consider repotting your orchid in a bigger pot with a well-draining organic medium like pine bark chips with a few strands of moisture-retentive sphagnum moss layered in between.
+In order to resolve this issue, you can consider repotting your large sized orchid in a bigger pot with a well-draining organic medium like bark chips with a few strands of moisture-retentive sphagnum moss or coco chips layered in between.
 This will provide the right balance of air and moisture to the medium.
 Always consider this option when your orchid produces new growths.
 This will help it adapt faster to the new medium.

-If your orchid is already growing in a suitable medium, then you don’t have to change the medium.
+If your orchid is already growing in a good medium, then you don’t have to change the medium.
 You can unpot the orchid gently by not disturbing its root system.
-Use a pot that is one or two sizes bigger, layer with some moss and bark chips at the bottom, place the orchid gently on this and pack up the sides with more medium of the same kind.
+Use a pot that is one size bigger, layer with some moss and bark chips at the bottom, place the orchid gently on this and pack up the sides with more medium of the same kind.
 This will provide adequate moisture to the plant and prevent it from drying up.

 In case you use inorganic medium such as LECA beads in a semi-hydroponic system, you need to repot in a larger container and provide extra air vents in the container to provide adequate ventilation.
 This is important when the pots are exposed to summer temperatures, the environment within the pot becomes warm and moist, with little air circulation.